szaumoor/ZSTweaks/README.md

 **Component 1510:** Make Delryn's family shield become a +2 shield

 Just a simple buff to make the shield a good option for longer.
+This component also applies automatically the changes to this item in **Component 1644**

 **Component 1520:** Make Hallowed Redeemer able to hit enemies immune to +2 weapons

 This extends the usability of the weapon, despite the lower damage, if the constant shield the weapon grants is desired.
+This component also applies automatically the changes to this item in **Component 1644**

 **Component 1640:** Make Abyssal Blades more powerful (Dorn's Quest)